deletehead/arachnis_deathicus/README.md

 # arachnis_deathicus
-Tool to spider SMB shares during pentests.
+[NOTE: This WIP was very "WIP" and depracated cause there are way better tools for this] Tool to spider SMB shares during pentests.
 I haven't found anything that I've loved, so I thought it was a good opportunity to write one.
 I've used `plunder` before which works well, but I wanted something that was more of a listing to give me a good idea of what's where on the net.

 > Roxanne Ritchi: The spider's new.